Proton CamPro engine: CamPro IAFM engine

 Meanwhile, the output of the 1.6-litre version of the IAFM engine which debuted in the 2008 Proton Gen-2 M-Line produces 110 bhp @ 6,500 rpm of power and 148 Nm of torque, and the torque dip around 2,500-3,500 rpm has been eliminated.
 While the IAFM works great when it was new, the quality of parts are not durable over long term.
 When the solenoid breaks, the flap can no longer be functional to direct air in the manifold and causes it to produce the infamous 'tak, tak, tak' sound, similar to the noise of tappets while also making it a major vacuum leak to the engine.

+Failures

+The solenoid responsible of controlling the IAFM mechanism in Proton cars from 2007-2012 is prone to failure early and parts are known to wear out.

+CamPro IAFM+ engine

 The second-generation Campro IAFM engine, known as IAFM+ engine, debuted in the 2011 Proton Saga FLX.
 The new IAFM+ engine is tweaked to be paired with the new CVT gearbox by Punch Powertrain that requires the maximum operating engine speed to be reduced from the previous 6,500 rpm in the first-generation IAFM engine to only 6,000 rpm.
 As a result, the 1.3L IAFM+ engine produces 94 bhp @ 5,750 rpm of horsepower and 120 Nm of torque, while the 1.6L IAFM+ engine produces 108 bhp @ 5,750 rpm of horsepower and 150 Nm of torque.
 The combination of the new Campro IAFM+ engine with the CVT gearbox results 4% and 10% reduction on fuel consumption for urban and highway driving respectively.